 Compensation Practice Pursued at McCormick?
 Best Practice Clawback Policy YES.
-McCormick's 2013 Omnibus Incentive Plan (and the prior 2007 Omnibus Incentive Plan) outlines circumstances under which share-based and cash-based awards made under that plan may be forfeited, annulled, and/or reimbursed to McCormick, as described below. ~ Focus on Performance- Based Compensation YES.
+McCormick's 2013 Omnibus Incentive Plan (and the prior 2007 Omnibus Incentive Plan) outlines circumstances under which share-based and cash-based awards made under that plan may be forfeited, annulled, and/or reimbursed to McCormick, as described below. / Focus on Performance- Based Compensation YES.
 The Compensation Committee endeavors to structure the executive compensation program so that each executive's compensation is comprised of a majority of elements that are performance-based, including our annual incentive plan, Long-Term Performance Plan and stock options.
-We strive to maximize deductibility as "performance-based compensation" under Section 162(m) of the Internal Revenue Code, as described below.
-V Pay Well Aligned with Performance YES.
+We strive to maximize deductibility as "performance-based compensation" to the extent permitted under Section 162(m) of the Internal Revenue Code, which has been amended for future awards as described below.
+Pay Well Aligned with Performance YES.
 As part of Exequity L.L.P.'s annual analysis of pay for performance, it compares both a one-year and five-year review of McCormick's CEO pay for performance to McCormick's peer companies.
 The performance measures include total stockholder return (TSR), change in stockholder value (SV) and earnings before interest and taxes (EBIT).
-For fiscal 2016, the independent compensation consultant concluded that, while some pay elements for McCormick's CEO fall below the competitive range due to being recently promoted into the role, the total compensation design is well aligned with the market. ~ Cap on Performance-Based Compensation YES.
-There is a cap for executive officer incentive payments made under the annual performance-based compensation and long-term incentive programs, and no payment is guaranteed under any incentive plans. ~
+For fiscal 2017, the independent compensation consultant concluded that, while some pay elements for McCormick's CEO were below the competitive range due to being recently promoted into the role, the total compensation design is aligned with performance and appropriately aligned with the market. , Cap on Performance- Based Compensation YES.
+There is a cap for executive officer incentive payments made under the annual performance-based compensation and long-term incentive programs, and no payment is guaranteed under any incentive plans.
+V